couchbaselabs/cboperator-hol/eks/cb-operator-guide/guides/configure-app-pod.md

 ```

 Please follow the prompts carefully and copy/paste the paths where required.
-Once all of the above packaged are installed verify the JRE version to be 1.8 or above:
+Once all of the above packages are installed verify the JRE version to be 1.8 or above:

 ```
 $java -version